Can a insurance claiming company claim more than a cars worth?

 My car is less than a year old and due to the accident, the value of my car will decrease significantly.
 I do not need a personal injury lawyer since there is not physical injury.
 What of lawyer would I need for this process?

 I would recommend searching for an attorney who handles "diminished value" property damage claims in El Paso.
-The bad part is that you may find it difficult to find an attorney who will take such a case on contingency (no-win no-fee), but there's no harm in reaching out to a couple of law firms for...Read more »
+The bad part is that you may find it difficult to find an attorney who will take such a case on contingency (no-win no-fee), but there's no harm in reaching out to a couple...Read more »

 I had gotten hit in my company van. my employer fired me shortly after the man hit my company vando to being a liability.
 I just got served papers. i know to give them a copy they signed for, and also my insurance company did also. the paperwork says to reply within 20 days. who and what am I...
 Read more »

 As soon as possible, you should hire a personal injury defense attorney to assist you in filing an Answer with the Court.
 Failure to do so could result in a default judgment being entered against you, which would be a judgment in favor of the Plaintiff(s) that you would likely have to pay.
 A...Read more »